- Photo by: Guide Mike Lewis

 Fitness

-We are not going to sugar coat it.
-Climbing the Grand Teton is hard.
+We are not going to sugarcoat it – climbing the Grand Teton is hard.
 You need to arrive in Jackson in the best shape of your life.
-If you work hard, train hard, and prepare for this climb.
-You are going to have a blast.
+If you work hard, train hard, and prepare for this climb, you are going to have a blast.
 If you try to climb this mountain off the couch, you are going to be miserable, and impact the climb of your rope team.
 The decision is simple.
-Train hard and have a great time, or don;t and hate it.
+Train hard and have a great time – or don’t, and hate it.

 Schedule